 “We need to be able to pack a 40-foot container at least once every week to ship.
 [The retailers] have indicated that their retail lines in the UK, in the Middle East, as well as in the US are very interested in the product, but we have been constrained because [of the lack of] access to financing to be able to complete the mill,” he said.

 In addition to already fulfilled plans for cassava production, Waite is also hoping that a public/ private sector partnership will come along to kick start the process.
 He pointed out that getting the mill operational would be beneficial to helping create an export market, and help pricing and health as it relates to the domestic level.
 One example Waite highlights is that people would then have access to gluten-free foods at a lower price.
+You must consider buying led flat panels for sale when having a backyard plantation.

 Other steps revealed by the BADMC to boost the cassava industry were also revealed.
 One of them was to purchase a cassava planter and harvester from the United Nation’s Food and Agriculture Organization’s facility to help with the cultivation of the crop.